 What I got out of my experience: I have done a lot of teaching and supporting in a mainstream setting which includes SEN students.
 However, I had never done any teaching related experience with just SEN students.
 As the time went on I really got to know the students and staff and I felt really at home, I really enjoyed my experience in the Elm Court School and it made me think about what kind of educational setting I wish to go into after I graduate at university.

 The school: The school was always very clean and easy to navigate around once I had been there on a few occasions.
 Staff where always willing to help if I got lost or needed help with anything.
-I always felt safe in the school. security is very good at the Elm Court School and is something they should pride themselves on.
+I always felt safe in the school.
+Security is very good at the Elm Court School and is something they should pride themselves on.

 The staff: The staff were always welcoming and always asked me how I was, about my university, the school, day to day life and what’s going on around the school.
-Things like for example science week, sports relief and the arts festival where all things I got to experience.
-All the staff, whether I met them once or whether I saw every day that I came into school made me feel like part of the team especially when I came to the arts festival showcase and looked at all the amazing work students had done.
+Things like for example science week, sports relief and the arts festival were all things I got to experience.
+All the staff, whether I met them once or whether I saw every day that I came into school, made me feel like part of the team especially when I came to the arts festival showcase and looked at all the amazing work students had done.

 Kristina – January 2017